What Is A Designer Baby And Is It Ethical? Pros And Cons

 Image: Shutterstock

 • These techniques may help reduce or eliminate the risk of life-threatening genetic ailments in unborn babies (8).
 According to Human Fertilisation and Embryology Authority (HFEA), the UK, pre-implantation genetic diagnosis (PGD) can be used to test around 600 genetic conditions (9).
-This may help parents to avoid transferring genetic conditions to their babies.
+The technique could enable personalized treatments by tailoring genetic changes to individual health needs and help parents avoid transferring genetic conditions to their babies.

 • Researchers from the Broad Institute of MIT and Harvard in a study concluded that new gene-editing technology could correct up to 89% of genetic defects, including diseases like sickle cell anemia (10).